Volcanic Carbon Dioxide

 Bibliography

-Batiza, R., 1982, "Abundances, distribution and sizes of volcanoes in the Pacific Ocean and implications for the origin of non-hotspot volcanoes", Earh & Planetary Science Letters, Vol. 60, pp. 195-206
+Batiza, R., 1982, "Abundances, distribution and sizes of volcanoes in the Pacific Ocean and implications for the origin of non-hotspot volcanoes", Earth & Planetary Science Letters, Vol. 60, pp. 195-206

 Clark, I., & Fritz, P., 1997, Environmental Isotopes in Hydrogeology, Lewis Publishers, Boca Raton